adamstorer/jekyll-cayman-theme/_posts/2017-07-24-Marx-JewishQuestion-defs.markdown

 defs_used:

     What is Bauer's answer to the Jewish Question: Jews renounce judaism, man should renounce religion and thus have emancipation
-    What is Marx's critique of Bauer w.r.t. the jewish question?: "He does not examine the relation between political emancipation and human emancipation."p.30
+    What is Marx's critique of Bauer w.r.t. the jewish question?: He does not examine the relation between political emancipation and human emancipation. p.30

 ---